4 Days in Lisbon: A Comprehensive Itinerary

 How Long to Spend in Lisbon

-To really get to know Lisbon stay at least 3 days, although 4 or 5 days is ideal.
+To really experience what Lisbon is known for you will want to stay a minimum of 3 full days.
+However, 4 or 5 days is ideal.
 With a longer stay, you’ll be able to see all of Lisbon’s most famous spots, and also fit in a day trip to nearby Cascais or Sintra.

 Where to Stay in Lisbon

-Lisbon has plenty of accommodations available across its different neighborhoods, and they range in price from budget stays, like hostels, to Airbnb’s and hotels which can get a little pricier.
-The most important thing to figure out is which neighborhood you’d like to stay in.
+Lisbon has plenty of accommodations available across its different neighborhoods, and they range in price from budget stays, like hostels, to guesthouses and hotels which are pricier.

 How to Get Around Lisbon